Hugh Jackman: 2012–2018: Awards success, retiring Wolverine and film musicals

-2019–present: Concert tour, The Music Man and returning Wolverine
+2019–present: Concert tour, The Music Man and reprising Wolverine

 In 2019, Jackman went on his first world tour called The Man.
 The Music.
 The Show. to perform songs from the album, The Greatest Showman: Original Motion Picture Soundtrack, and Broadway/Hollywood musical numbers.
 Comprising 88 shows, the tour visits North America, Europe, and Oceania.
 It began in May 2019, in Glasgow, Scotland and concluded in October 2019, in San Antonio, United States.
 In the 2019 Queen's Birthday Honours, Jackman was appointed a Companion of the Order of Australia for "eminent service to the performing arts as an acclaimed actor and performer, and to the global community, particularly as an advocate for poverty eradication."

-He starred in the comedy drama Bad Education (2019), opposite Allison Janney.
+Jackman starred in the comedy drama Bad Education (2019), opposite Allison Janney.
 Jackman and Laura Dern starred in Florian Zeller's film The Son, adapted from Zeller's own play of the same name.

 He returned to Broadway in a revival of The Music Man, playing Harold Hill, which began previews in December 2021 and played from February 2022 to January 2023.
 For his performance, Jackman received his second nomination for the Tony Award for Best Actor in a Musical.
 The revival received mixed reviews but was a success at the box office.

-Jackman will reprise the role of Wolverine in Deadpool 3, starring Ryan Reynolds, set in the Marvel Cinematic Universe.
+Jackman reprised his role as Wolverine, in Deadpool & Wolverine, starring Ryan Reynolds, set in the Marvel Cinematic Universe.
+It was released on July 26, 2024.

+About training to reprise his Wolverine role, Jackman said "I was thrilled.
+My body was a little sore at the beginning, but I was thrilled that my body was still responding.
+And I realized how good it is for your brain.
+But the hardest bit – the food.
+I have to eat a lot.
+For me, for my body type, I'm naturally skinny.
+To get the size on, that's the hardest bit.
+That's the bit that does my head in."

+Other ventures

 Production company

 In 2005, Jackman joined with longtime assistant John Palermo to form a production company, Seed Productions, whose first project was Viva Laughlin in 2007.
 Jackman's wife Deborra-Lee Furness is also involved in the company, and Palermo had three rings made with a "unity" inscription for himself, Furness, and Jackman.
 Jackman said, "I'm very lucky in the partners I work with in my life, Deb and John Palermo.
 It really works.
 We all have different strengths.
 I love it.
 It's very exciting."